-As I said previously, they’re open to those who have served or do serve in the military.
-Up until a few months ago, they allowed non-military individuals to use their banking products, but I’ve read that has changed as of this past August.
-In terms of who can join USAA, here’s the brief list:
+USAA is open to those who have served or do serve in the military.
+Up until recently, they allowed non-military individuals to use their banking products, but I’ve read that changed several years ago.
+In terms of who can join USAA, here’s a brief list:

 - Active, retired, or honorably discharged members of the U.S. military